Huawei-CPLLab/PyDSL/README.md

 ### Don't use variables outside a function, unless it's a type used for type hinting

 The mechanisms for including and using outside variables are complicated and used only for specific purposes such as type hinting (types must be defined outside the function as type hinting is needed while the function itself is being defined).
 They are treated very differently from variables in your function.

+### All functions must return something

+Void type is currently not supported.
+You must return a variable that has the same type as the function's type hinting

 ### Only one function can be compiled for now